LeunensMichiel/lowatter/src/markdown/pages/landing.md

     lang: nl
   - title: How do we accomplish this?
     description: >-
+      We offer a **structural solution** to root out your Legionella problem.

       In concrete terms, this means that we can quickly and efficiently identify the **cause of an infection** in a hot water system, using our UGent know-how and our predictive **Legionella pneumophila simulation model**.